 Our time together starts at 8:00 am and runs through 5:15 pm on both days.

 What food will be provided?

-The venue provides daily breakfast and lunch in addition to refreshments throughout the day.
-Special dietary requests can be made in advance.
+The venue provides coffee services and refreshments throughout the day.

 Can my family join me?

 The workshop is for physicians and their spouses/partners.
 Other family members are welcome at the conference center.
 Childcare is not provided.